chrisg4github/chrisg4github.github.io/about.md

 title: About
 permalink: /about/
 ---
+This site was created using Jekyll (jekyll is written in ruby), and it is a blog aware site which means it is set up for any number of posts to be displayed on the site.

 You can find out more info about Jekyll themes, and basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)